 Jesus was teaching in the temple again that day, and preaching the gospel.
 The chief priests, scribes and elders came up to him, questioning him about who gave him the authority to “do these things.”
-It’s not clear if “these things” meant simply the teaching the people who listened with rapt attention, or if it included the miracles he was now famous for.
+It’s not clear if “these things” meant, simply, teaching the people who listened with rapt attention, or if it included the miracles he was now famous for.
 Considering how the rest of the conversation went, this was not just information-gathering or love of debate on their part.
 It was an adversarial encounter.

-The people were listening to all this, so Jesus decided to teach them—-with the challengers listening—-by telling another parable.
-The Parable of the Vineyard and Vinedressers made it clear to the chief priests that they were the wicked vinedressers who shamefully treated the servants who were sent to receive the fruit which was the owner’s payment for the lease.
+The people were listening to all of this, so Jesus decided to teach them—-with the challengers listening—-by telling another parable.
+The Parable of the Vineyard and Vinedressers made it clear to the chief priests that they were the wicked vinedressers who shamefully treated the servants who had been sent to receive the fruit which was the owner’s payment for the lease.
 As the story goes, the owner then sent his son, expecting that they would respect him.
 Instead, they murdered him.